Cosmic785/Cosmic-AI/README.md

 - **GUI Alignment**: Some UI elements are misaligned/overlapping.
 Visual only — doesn’t affect functionality.
 Fix planned for V34.2

-- **Light Mode Removed**: Light theme was pulled from V34.1.
-The ISO implementation wasn’t doing good and introduced a breaking bug this update.
-We removed it instead of shipping it broken.
-Light mode is being rebuilt and will return in V34.2
+- **Light Theme Removed**: Light mode was pulled from V34.1.
+The theme wasn’t doing good and introduced a bug this update.
+Light theme is being rebuilt and will return in V34.2

 ### 🗺️ Roadmap